 Overview of best prospect sectors, major infrastructure projects, significant government procurements and business opportunities.

-The energy sector, specifically oil & gas production in Qatar, continues to present some of the greatest opportunities for U.S. companies, especially with Qatar’s mega North Field LNG expansion project, which is set to increase natural gas production by 43% in 2025 from 77.1 million tons per annum (mtpa) to 110 mtpa and targeting to achieve 64% mark at 126 mtpa in 2027.
-Qatar Petroleum plans to develop and operate a new petrochemical complex in Ras Laffan Industrial City, which will feature the region’s largest ethane cracker.
-Such projects provide additional opportunities for American companies to consider.
-Recently, Qatar Petroleum invited investors to participate in the recently announced Tawteen program, a localization initiative that aims to create domestic manufacturing and service opportunities for the energy sector supply chain.
+The energy sector, specifically oil & gas production in Qatar, continues to present some of the greatest opportunities for U.S. companies, especially with Qatar’s $29 billion North Field LNG Expansion (NFE) project.
+The project is set to increase natural gas production by 43% in 2026 — from 77.1 million tons per annum (mtpa) to 110 mtpa.
+Qatar expects to achieve 64% more LNG production at 126 mtpa by 2027.
+Qatar Energy (QE) (formerly Qatar Petroleum) plans to develop and operate a new petrochemical complex in Ras Laffan Industrial City, which will feature the region’s largest ethane cracker facility.
+In June 2022, QE announced NFE partnerships with ConocoPhillips, ExxonMobil, and three European companies, marking a major milestone with global impact due to increased global demand.
+As Qatar expands its LNG production, it also is investing in renewables with its first-ever solar energy facility, which is scheduled to come online in 2022.

-The strong and growing bilateral security partnership between Qatar and the U.S. is demonstrated by the recent series of major U.S. defense sales to Qatar.
-Qatar’s Foreign Military Sales (FMS) program forms the cornerstone of security cooperation between U.S. and Qatari forces, with a total case value of over $26 billion.
-Since 2014, the U.S. has also authorized the permanent export of over $2.8 billion in defense articles to Qatar via the Direct Commercial Sales (DCS) process.
-As demonstrated in recent years, Qatar’s plan to expand and modernize its military will continue to provide opportunities for foreign military and direct commercial sales, especially training and capacity building programs across all branches of the Qatar Armed Forces.
-In addition to military modernization initiatives, Qatar’s significant demand for aviation technology is driven by the global expansion plan of the national commercial airline, Qatar Airways, as well as Qatar’s sole commercial airport, Hamad International Airport.
-Lastly, security solutions are a top priority in 2020-2021 as Qatar prepares to host the 2022 FIFA World Cup.
+The strong and growing bilateral security partnership between Qatar and the United States is demonstrated by a series of major U.S. defense sales to Qatar.
+Qatar’s Foreign Military Sales (FMS) program forms the cornerstone of security cooperation between U.S. and Qatari forces, with a total case value of over $26 billion in sales since 2017 - the third highest in the world.
+Since 2014, the United States has also authorized the permanent export of billions in defense articles to Qatar via the Direct Commercial Sales (DCS) process.
+Qatar’s plan to expand and modernize its military will continue to provide opportunities for foreign military and direct commercial sales, especially training and capacity building programs across all branches of the Qatar Armed Forces.
+In addition to military modernization initiatives, Qatar’s significant demand for aviation technology is driven by the global expansion plan of the national commercial airline, Qatar Airways, as well as the expansion of Qatar’s sole commercial airport, Hamad International Airport.
+Lastly, security solutions are a top priority in the months ahead as Qatar prepares to host the FIFA Men’s World Cup in November-December 2022.